Hospital Cash Claims

 Step 1: Send the following items to your Financial Advisor or to us:

-- Completed Claim Form(s) - you, or the person making the claim, will need to complete this form Serious Illness Claim Form (PDF - 15 KB)
+- Completed Claim Form(s) - ou, or the person making the claim, will need to complete the relevant form

 - Original Birth Cert - we will return this immediately.